Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/29/2025</td>
+<td align="center">10/31/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U3Q7JP/straight-bet">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU34PE3/im-not-a-fan-of-high-society">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Tragedy strikes the Sanctuary, and Elsa takes aim at both Roswaal's mansion and the village<br>of Arlam.
-After being told that all these threats are cruel traps, Subaru can't help<br>but give in to despair.
-While he's stuck questioning himself and unable to come up<br>with a way out of the dilemma closing in on him, Otto shows up and<br>punches him.
-Thanks to the many feelings packed in Otto's fist, Subaru finds his hope<br>again.</p>
+<p align="center">Makoto attends a luncheon on the second day of the festival and is approached by<br>Sairitsu, an official with the Laurel Commonwealth.
+She suspects Makoto may be from another world<br>because of the foreign characters on the Kuzunoha Trading Company's sign.</p>
 </td>
 </tr>
 </table>